-We at Main Street Vegan are honored that our production arm has joined with filmmaker Thomas Wade Jackson, executive producers Sailesh Rao, PhD and Holger Eick, associate producer Patti Breitman, and special celebrity producer Jerome Flynn (Bron on Game of Thrones), and the rest of this amazing team to produce a new documentary, A Prayer for Compassion.
+We at Main Street Vegan are honored that our production arm has joined with filmmaker Thomas Wade Jackson, executive producers Sailesh Rao, PhD, Everett Phillips, and Holger Eick, associate producer Patti Breitman, and special celebrity producer Jerome Flynn (Bron on Game of Thrones), and the rest of this amazing team to produce a new documentary, A Prayer for Compassion.

 The film follows Jackson on a quest that crisscrosses America and takes him to Morocco for the UN Climate Conference and throughout the Indian subcontinent to ask the question, “Can compassion grow to include all beings?
 Can people who identify as religious or spiritual come to embrace the call to include all human and nonhuman beings in our circle of respect and caring and love?”